 Prior to that, Liz directed AQUAMARINE starring two 12 year olds -- Emma Roberts and Jojo Levesque in their first leading roles.
 The film was nominated for two Teen Choice Awards for "Choice Breakout Female" and "Choice Chick Flick", as well as a nomination for Sara Paxton and Jojo Levesque and a win for Emma Roberts at the Young Artist Awards.

 Liz’s ensemble television pilot, RELATIONSHIP STATUS (starring Milo Ventimiglia and Shawn Ashmore), was an official selection for the 2016 Tribeca Film Festival, and Verizon Go90 recently ordered two more seasons of the series.
 She also directed Nick Jonas in his first leading role in the Starz film CAREFUL WHAT YOU WISH FOR.
-Liz has directed television episodes of GOSSIP GIRL, VAMPIRE DIARIES, THE ARRANGEMENT, MACGYVER, FAMOUS IN LOVE, 90210, LIFE UNEXPECTED, STARCROSSED, RED BAND SOCIETY, FRANKLIN & BASH, MISTRESSES and in 2012 she guided 9-year old Bruce Solomon to win a Young Artist Award for “Best Guest Star in a Television Series” for his performance in her episode of EMILY OWENS.
+Liz has directed television episodes of EMPIRE, THE EXORCIST, GOSSIP GIRL, VAMPIRE DIARIES, THE ARRANGEMENT, MACGYVER, THE RESIDENT, FAMOUS IN LOVE, 90210, LIFE UNEXPECTED, STARCROSSED, RED BAND SOCIETY, FRANKLIN & BASH, MISTRESSES and in 2012 she guided 9-year old Bruce Solomon to win a Young Artist Award for “Best Guest Star in a Television Series” for his performance in her episode of EMILY OWENS.

 Liz attended graduate school at USC where she was the recipient of the “Jack Nicholson Directing Scholarship” for the strongest directing student of her class, and she was also short-listed for an International Clio Award for a spec Coca Cola commercial she produced and directed.
 Her USC thesis film EYEBALL EDDIE, an edgy dark comedy starring Martin Starr in his first acting role, won at film festivals worldwide and caught the eye of studios, which allowed her the unique opportunity to leap from creating a short student film to directing a $15 million studio movie.